Felixnightshade/osu-skins/README.md

 The approach circle could probably use some size-tuning, as its current size is just arbitrarily good enough for me.

 The only real things it changes are the approach circle and hiding a bunch of stuff you couldn't see in TC anyway so that the skin doesn't look absolutely derpy in SD.
+This actually makes SD look very similar to TC, which I assume would work in stable.
+This does, however, make hidden impossible with this version of the skin.

 #### Original